OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/multi-tenant-roles-and-security.md

 - Manages the details/variables of specific tenants and keeps them up to date.
 - Works with customers to deploy releases to their environments on their behalf.

-### Step 1: Configure the Tenant Project Deployer Role
+### Step 1: Configure the tenant project deployer role

 Firstly we will create a custom role with the permissions required to deploy releases into tenant environments.